KirilGatsev/coworkerPairFinder/README.md

     TODO outside of the final exam
-    - Finish Project dto and it's controller/service and it's relationship to the already existing tables/dtos
+    - Finish Project dto and it's controller/service and it's relationship to the already existing tables/dtos The version in master is the one before the deadline, the one in main is me polishing it up after the deadline